teehere/UMDAC---Datathon/README.md

 # UMDAC---Datathon

 ## Overview
 This project addresses a cash flow forecasting and monitoring challenge for a multi-entity, multi-currency business operating across regions.

-Due to varying billing cycles, customer payment behavior, and routine vendor payments, cash inflows and outflows fluctuate over time, making short-term liquidity visibility critical for finance teams.
+Due to varying billing cycles, customer payment behavior, and routine vendor payments, cash inflows and outflows fluctuate over time.
+This makes short-term liquidity visibility critical for finance teams.

-The objective is to provide reliable short-term cash flow forecasts, ending cash balance visibility, and early detection of irregular transactions through data analysis, forecasting models, and an interactive dashboard.
+Thus, the objective is to provide reliable short-term cash flow forecasts, ending cash balance visibility, and early detection of irregular transactions through data analysis, forecasting models, by using an interactive dashboard.

 ## Objective
 - Analyze historical cash inflows and outflows across legal entities and categories